iqtree/cmaple/README.md

     cmaple -aln example.maple -m JC

 ### 3. Specify an input tree
-One can specify an input tree (e.g., `tree.nwk`) in the NEWICK format for the tree search using the `-t` option.
+One can specify an input tree (e.g., `tree.nwk`) in the NEWICK format using the `-t` option.

 	    cmaple -aln example.maple -t tree.nwk

 **If the input tree is incomplete** (which doesn't contain all the taxa in the alignment), CMAPLE will:

 * Firstly, perform placements (i.e., adding missing taxa from the alignment to the tree);
-* Secondly, applie a [NORMAL](#4-set-the-tree-search-type) tree search (which does SPR moves only on newly-added nodes);
+* Secondly, apply a [NORMAL](#4-set-the-tree-search-type) tree search (which does SPR moves on newly-added nodes only);
 * Finally, optimize all branch lengths.

-**If the input tree is complete** (which contains all the taxa in the alignment), CMAPLE will, by default, do neither placment nor tree search, but it optimizes all branch lengths.
+**If the input tree is complete** (which contains all the taxa in the alignment), CMAPLE will, by default, do neither placement nor tree search, but it optimizes all branch lengths.
 To keep the branch lengths fixed, one can add `-blfix` to the command.

 	    cmaple -aln example.maple -t tree.nwk -blfix